fabric8io/fabric8/docs/profiles.md

 The environment variable `FABRIC8_IMPORT_PROFILE_URLS` can be used to define custom profiles to be loaded instead of the quickstarts.
 Multiple urls can be separated bt comma.
 For example to load two custom profiles instead of the quickstarts, then the environment can be configured with:

     export FABRIC8_IMPORT_PROFILE_URLS="mvn:com.foo/myprofiles/1.0,mvn:com.foo/myotherprofiles/1.0"

+##### Skipping importing some folders

+If for some reason you want to skip importing some folders (profiles) from a .zip file, you can include an empty `.skipimport` file in the folder to skip.

 ##### Disabling quickstarts